brucemack/Si5351-Console/README.md

 feature).

 This is very useful during the bring-up/debug of home-brew radio projects.
-Once things are working properly I generally need some rig-specific firmware, but this utility will get you up and running quickly/generically without the need for displays, encoders, Arduino programming, etc.
+Once things are working properly you generally need some rig-specific firmware, but this utility will get you up and running quickly/generically without the need for displays, encoders, Arduino programming, etc.